 What if he had changed?
-Allegra had never met him, but she knew him so well.
-He was carefree, rowdy, bright and funny - for the most part, quite like Allegra herself.
-She had never spoken to him, because, of course, she had seen him fight with her brothers and cousins.
-If Theobald and Ricardo found out their sweet little sister even thought about speaking to him, a friend of the Montagues...
-Allegra would become a family outcast for sure.
+Although Allegra had never met him, she knew him so well, and had even missed him through these weeks.
+He was so lighthearted, loud, and funny - for the most part, quite like Allegra herself.
+She had never spoken to him, of course, only seen him duel with her brothers and cousins.
+That meant she was not allowed to meet him.
+If Theobald and Ricardo found out their little sister even thought about speaking to him, a friend of the Montagues...
+Allegra would bring shame to herself and her family would hate her.
 Would her cousin Juliet like her any less?

-While Allegra was deep in thought, it took her a few seconds to realize she had just heard a familiar explosion of laughter that came from a person she knew but had never spoken to.
+While Allegra was deep in thought, it took her a few moments to realize she had just heard a familiar explosion of laughter that came from a person she knew but had never spoken to.